Overview: Ting-Detected Fire Hazards

-Read MoreSafety Tips: Staying Warm with Electric Heating Devices
+Read MoreSafety Tips: Staying Warm with Electric Space Heaters

 It is not unusual that we regularly see a marked increase in home electrical fire threats in regions affected by extreme weather.
 Whether you’re one of many in your community impacted by a weather event or regional energy supply issue – or your heating system is simply on the fritz – this short article is for you.

 This is the time of year when safety-related incidents tend to increase, and home fires grow in number and impact.
-With that, we’ve updated our annual holiday and winter season home safety refresher – we hope you find the tips valuable.
+Help stay safe with our annual holiday and winter season home safety refresher.

 Read MoreWhat to Expect When Ting Identifies a Hazard